grantwinney/request-gryphon-unblock/README.md

 ## History

 * 1.0.0 - Initial version.
 (Jan 18, 2020)
 * 1.0.1 - Added a confirmation box in case the button is clicked accidentally.
-(Jan 18, 2020)
+(Jan 19, 2020)
+* 1.0.2 - Replaced $.post with $.ajax, so I could apply a timeout and more flexible error handling.
+(Jan 20, 2020)